 A key part of Let’s Listen and Talk is monitoring and feedback from you.
 You can report back regularly on what your child is doing, how he or she is responding to the activities in the lessons and any concerns you might have about related issues.

 Feedback for you

 Your course leader will closely monitor your child’s progress and provide regular feedback to you.
-Each family will have an experienced Elizabeth Foundation course leader who will work with them, supporting them through the programme, reviewing their child’s progress and suggesting how to move forward.
+Your family will have an experienced Elizabeth Foundation course leader who will work with you, supporting you through the programme, reviewing your child’s progress and suggesting how to move forward.